KingdomStudiosIO/docs/learn/faq.md

 The 'claim' button collects a portion of the fees earned from in-game transactions and market-buys JEWEL with them, increasing the ratio of JEWEL to xJEWEL.
 When you withdraw your JEWEL from the Bank, you will have more than you put in!
 Since 'claiming' is distributed at once among all players, you may not see any immediate change from pushing the button.

 ### Why are some of my JEWEL tokens locked?
 In order to ensure the stability of JEWEL for the long term, a portion of the JEWEL tokens earned in the Gardens are temporarily locked and cannot be used in any way.
-These locked tokens will slowly become unlocked beginning in Epoch 51.
+These locked tokens will slowly become unlocked beginning in Epoch 51 (est. Q3 2022).
 The unlocking process can also be accelerated through Mining quests.
 [Learn more about DFK's tokenomics.](../how-defi-kingdoms-works/the-gardens.md)

 ### How long is an Epoch?
 An epoch in DFK is 302,400 blocks on the Harmony blockchain, and the length of each epoch depends on the average block speed on Harmony.
-Epochs were calculated to 302,400 blocks so that each Epoch would equal one week assuming a speed of 2 seconds per block.
+Epochs were calculated to 302,400 blocks so that each epoch would equal one week assuming a speed of 2 seconds per block.

 ### Why did my JEWEL in the Gardens get claimed?
 JEWEL rewards from the Gardens are automatically claimed whenever you deposit or withdraw LP Tokens into the Gardens.

 ### When does the fee schedule for the Gardens begin/reset?
 The [withdrawal fee schedule](../how-defi-kingdoms-works/the-gardens.md#garden-staking-deposit-and-withdrawal-fees) for the Gardens begins when you first stake your LP Tokens into a specific garden, and is separate for every garden.
-The fees reset whenever you withdraw any number of LP Tokens from a garden.
+The fees reset whenever you withdraw LP Tokens from a garden.

 ## ![](https://www.gitbook.com/cdn-cgi/image/width=10,height=10,fit=contain,dpr=2,format=auto/https%3A%2F%2Ffiles.gitbook.com%2Fv0%2Fb%2Fgitbook-28427.appspot.com%2Fo%2Fspaces%252F-MfUam-1n-JpNfAIQQey%252Favatar-1627256148625.png%3Fgeneration%3D1627256148898171%26alt%3Dmedia) Heroes & Summoning